pemsley/coot/trunk/rcrane/README.txt

 UNINSTALLING RCRANE

-To prevent RCrane from running when Coot is started, delete the rcrane.py file within your .coot-preferences directory.
+RCrane is included with Coot 0.7 and newer and cannot be uninstalled.
+If you are using Coot 0.6.2, you may prevent RCrane from running when Coot is started by deleting the rcrane.py file within your .coot-preferences directory.
 In Linux and OS X, this file is located at ~/.coot-preferences/rcrane.py.
-In Windows, this file is located within the WinCoot directory at WinCoot/.coot-preferences/rcrane.py.
-To completely uninstall RCrane, delete the RCrane directory as well.
+In Windows, this file is located within the WinCoot directory at WinCoot/.coot- preferences/rcrane.py.
+To completely uninstall RCrane from Coot 0.6.2, delete the RCrane directory as well.